dubzzz/fast-check/documentation/1-Guides/HowItWorks.md

 // In other words when a sort is stable it means that if two items
 // are considered equivalent regarding the comparison operator
 // they we stay respectively in the same order.
-// In the code above, we a stable sort, sorting by y then by x
+// In the code above, with stable sort, sorting by y then by x
 // is equivalent to sort by x and for equal values of x sort by y.
 ```